 The event will also address other critical issues: from how energy and water sectors can transition to more distributed energy and a circular economy, to the failures of smart city initiatives, IoT interoperability, cybersecurity laws, data broking models and issues concerning food and agriculture, manufacturing and connectivity.

-IoT Impact will attract over 500 delegates – buyers of IoT that you want to do business with.
+IoT Impact will attract more than 500 delegates – decision makers and buyers of IoT systems for business and government, and solution providers.

-As well as Keynote and guest speakers from Australia’s best practitioners of IoT, IoT Impact will be hosted and curated by senior editors and personnel from the IoT Hub and the IoTAA, and will feature key Australian IoT practitioners and thought leaders.
+IoT Impact will be hosted and curated by senior editors and personnel from IoT Hub and the IoTAA, and will feature key Australian IoT practitioners and thought leaders.

 As Commercial Editor, William is responsible for IoT Hub’s content.
 He has over 20 years’ experience writing about technology as a journalist, editor and corporate writer.